Treatment for Alzheimer's

 Frequently Asked Questions

-Individuals diagnosed with mild Alzheimer’s disease confirmed by objective tests of cognitive function and other tests such as an amyloid PET scan could be candidates for the drug.
+Individuals diagnosed with mild Alzheimer’s disease confirmed by objective tests of cognitive function and other tests such as an amyloid PET scan or spinal tap for biomarkers could be candidates for the drug.

 Aducanumab is administered intravenously (IV) via a 45- to 60-minute infusion every four weeks and at least 21 days apart.
 Infusion can be done at hospitals or infusion therapy centers, and can even be administered at a person’s home by specialized nurses.